Chapter 15.48

 c.
 Openings may be equipped with screens, louvers, valves, or other coverings or devices; provided, that they permit the automatic entry and exit of floodwaters.

 B. Nonresidential Construction.
-New construction and substantial improvement of any commercial, industrial or other nonresidential structure shall either have the lowest floor, including basement, elevated one foot above the base flood elevation; or, together with attendant utility and sanitary facilities, shall:
+New construction and substantial improvement of any commercial, industrial or other nonresidential structure shall meet the requirements of subsection (B)(1) or (B)(2) of this section:

-2. Have structural components capable of resisting hydrostatic and hydrodynamic loads and effects of buoyancy;
+b.
+Have structural components capable of resisting hydrostatic and hydrodynamic loads and effects of buoyancy;

-4. Be certified by a registered professional engineer or architect that the design and methods of construction are in accordance with accepted standards of practice for meeting provisions of this subsection based on their development and/or review of the structural design, specifications and plans.
+c.
+Be certified by a registered professional engineer or architect that the design and methods of construction are in accordance with accepted standards of practice for meeting provisions of this subsection based on their development and/or review of the structural design, specifications and plans.
 Such certifications shall be provided to the official as set forth in Section 15.48.130(C)(2);

 C. Manufactured Homes.

-shall be elevated on a permanent foundation such that the lowest floor of the manufactured home is elevated one foot above the base flood elevation and be securely anchored to an adequately designed foundation system to resist flotation, collapse and lateral movement.
+1. All manufactured homes to be placed or substantially improved on sites shall be elevated on a permanent foundation such that the lowest floor of the manufactured home is elevated one foot or more above the base flood elevation and be securely anchored to an adequately designed foundation system to resist flotation, collapse and lateral movement.

 1. Be on the site for fewer than one hundred eighty consecutive days;